 - Remove from oven and let cool.

-- Can be stored in the refrigerator or freezer in an airtight container for up to a week (fridge) or two months (freezer).
+Can be stored in the refrigerator or freezer in an airtight container for up to a week (refrigerator) or two months (freezer).

 What snacks do you enjoy making with your kids?